 George has a Master of Arts degree in English from San Francisco State University.
 His teaching experiences have included being a substitute teacher in high school and elementary school, teaching disabled adults, and teaching English as a Second Language (ESL) in Japan.
 Currently, George teaches ESL, tutors students in writing, and provides language support for students at the Academy of Art University.
 When he's not doing home improvement projects, he can be found wandering around the world with his camera, playing the guitar, or just sitting at a cafe people watching.

-Amy has a B.A. in Rhetoric and Communication from UC Davis, and an M.A. in TESOL (Teaching English as a Second Language) from San Francisco State University.
+Amy has an M.A. in TESOL (Teaching English as a Second Language) from San Francisco State University. and a B.A. in Rhetoric and Communication from UC Davis.
 She has traveled extensively throughout the world and has taught overseas in Japan, India, and Peru.
-Amy has taught at many private language schools and community colleges in the Bay Area, including the American Language Institute at both San Francisco State University and Sonoma State University.
-Since coming to the Academy, Amy's responsibility has been teaching ESL courses, coordinating the Speaking Lab, and providing ESL support to students in their art classes.
-In Amy's leisure time, she enjoys volunteer work in the animal and science field.
+She has also taught at many private language schools and community colleges in the Bay Area.
+Amy coordinates and teaches EAP 603 as well as provides ESL support for students in their art classes.
+As the Instructional Technology Curriculum Coordinator, Amy is helping to bring technology into the classroom.
+In her leisure time, she helps to rescue wildlife.
 She also enjoys hiking, running, cycling, weight-lifting, and practicing Aikido.